 Lucas See exercised his lawful discretion presenting evidence to the Grand Jury on February 6, 2018.
-(JA 581-616) Lucas See found false and misleading information within the Criminal Complaint filed by Ayersman with the Magistrate Court of Hardy County, West Virginia, on June 16, 2017, and there were clear conflicts of interest confirmed by Plaintiffs' Criminal Investigation expert, Steven R. Dawson.
-JA 00581-616; JA 00676-763 and JA 00962-994.
+JA 581-616.
+Lucas See found false and misleading information within the Criminal Complaint filed by Ayersman with the Magistrate Court of Hardy County, West Virginia, on June 16, 2017.
+JA 00590, 00598-599.
+Lucas See was also concerned about obvious conflicts of interest of Ayersman.
+JA 00584-585, 00591-593, 00604-605.
+These clear conflicts of interest were confirmed by Plaintiffs' Criminal Investigation expert, Steven R. Dawson.
+JA 00676-763 and JA 00962-994.
 Lucas See presented fair and accurate information to the Hardy County Grand Jury on February 6, 2017.
 JA 00602.
 The Circuit Court considered motions of both, the Petitioner, Ayersman, and the Respondents, Wratchford, below on issues related to Lucas See, Prosecuting Attorney; evidence presented to the Grand Jury; and the duties and responsibilities of the State.
-The Grand Jury found "No True Bill" (SA 530-532) after considering the evidence presented.
+The Grand Jury found "NOT A True Bill" (SA 529-532) after considering the evidence presented.
 The criminal charges filed by Ayersman against Tammy Wratchford were dismissed for lack of probable cause found by the Grand Jury.